kyma-project/community/docs/guidelines/repository-guidelines/01-new-repository-settings.md

   See the following examples of the GitHub Action configuration for the `/telemetry-manager` and `/kyma` repositories:

   -  `/telemetry-manager`
-     - [`markdown-link-check.yml`](https://github.com/kyma-project/telemetry-manager/blob/main/.github/workflows/markdown-link-check.yml) - checks links in all Markdown files the repository on every pull request
+     - [`markdown-link-check.yml`](https://github.com/kyma-project/telemetry-manager/blob/main/.github/workflows/pull-governance.yml#L30) - checks links in all Markdown files in the repository on every pull request.
   - `/kyma`
-     - [`lint-markdown-links-pr.yml`](https://github.com/kyma-project/kyma/blob/main/.github/workflows/lint-markdown-links-pr.yml) - checks links in Markdown files being part of a created pull request
+     - [`lint-markdown-links-pr.yml`](https://github.com/kyma-project/kyma/blob/main/.github/workflows/lint-markdown-links-pr.yml) - checks links in Markdown files being part of a created pull request.
      - [`lint-markdown-links-daily.yml`](https://github.com/kyma-project/kyma/blob/main/.github/workflows/lint-markdown-links-daily.yml) - checks links in all Markdown files in the repository.
 This is a periodic, daily check scheduled on the main branch at 5 AM.

 ## Custom settings